rfrelat/SEM_MaizeBrandPrice/SEM_MaizeBrandPrice.md

 ---
 title: "Brand loyalty and price-quality perceptions of hybrid maize seed in La Frailesca Chiapas, Mexico"
-author: "Ciro Domínguez Méndez and Romain Frelat"
+author: "Ciro Domínguez and Romain Frelat"
-date: 'Last update: 23rd January 2023'
+date: 'Last update: 24th January 2023'
 output:
   html_document:
     keep_md: yes
 ---

-This is the accompanying script and data for the article **Brand loyalty and price-quality perceptions of hybrid maize seed in La Frailesca Chiapas, Mexico** by Ciro Domínguez Méndez, Jason Donovan, Romain Frelat, and C.S.
+This is the accompanying script and data for the article **Brand loyalty and price-quality perceptions of hybrid maize seed in La Frailesca Chiapas, Mexico** by Ciro Domínguez, Jason Donovan, Romain Frelat, and C.S.
 Srinivasan currently in review.
 See the *Materials and Methods* section of the article for more details about the data and the method.

 # 1. Preliminaries